ausraf720/T2A2/README.md

 When setting up application, make sure to install the [Requirements](./src/requirements.txt).
 Below is a process of running the application using python venv in the terminal (this was done on MAC):

+Change directory to /src folder, then run commands in terminal below:

 `python3 -m venv .venv`

 `source .venv/bin/activate`